numba/numba/docs/source/extending/overloading-guide.rst

             self.assertEqual(total_alloc, total_free)
         AssertionError: 36 != 35

-  This is caused because some exceptions leak references.
-Ideally, you will place all exception testing in a separate test method and then add a call to ``self.disable_leak_check()`` to disable the leak-check.
+  This occurs because raising exceptions from jitted code leads to reference leaks.
+Ideally, you will place all exception testing in a separate test method and then add a call in each test to ``self.disable_leak_check()`` to disable the leak-check.
 (Remember to inherit from ``numba.tests.support.TestCase`` to make that available).